UK Dynamics 365 & PowerApps partner

 Just like when buying a car and adding upgrades, the price increases when adding features.

-We have set up systems for prices ranging from £2,000 up to £500,000.
 However, the typical range for a smaller business, maybe 5-20 users, could cost between £5,000 to £50,000.
 These costs cover the whole of Dynamics implementation: analysis, design, testing, building, retesting, deployment, change management, project management, and rolling out the final product.

 An office - Dynamics 365 costs